Gulder Ultimate Search: Death of contestant

 A contestant Anthony Ogadje, drowned in a lake in Jos Plateau State in GUS 4 during the shoot.

 GUS 5

-In the stormy hills of Mmaku in Awgu, Enugu.
-Mr Michael Nwachukwu found 'The Lost Chronicle' and exchanged it for the 5 million naira and a brand new SUV.
+In the hills of Mmaku in Awgu, Enugu, Mr Michael Nwachukwu found 'The Lost Chronicle' and exchanged it for the 5 million naira and a brand new SUV.

 GUS 6

-GUS 6 was taken to the western part of Nigeria in the deserted Omodo Forest of Aagba in Osun State and 'The Horn of Valour' was found by Mr. Uche Nwaezeapu.
+GUS 6 was taken to the western part of Nigeria in the Omodo Forest of Aagba in Osun State and 'The Horn of Valour' was found by Mr. Uche Nwaezeapu.

 Celebrity showdown

-The celebrity edition was the GUS series was launched in 2010 and location was La Campaigne Tropicana, Epe, Lagos.
-'The Golden Goblet' was found by the Ace Nollywood Actor Emeka Ike and he goes home with the sum of seven million naira.
+The celebrity edition of the GUS series was launched in 2010 and location was La Campaigne Tropicana, Epe, Lagos.
+'The Golden Goblet' was found by the Ace Nollywood Actor Emeka Ike and he went home with the sum of seven million naira.

 GUS 7

 In the same year when the Celebrity Edition was done, the GUS series moved to Omo Forest, J4 Ogun State for season 7 and 'The Ultimate Hero' was Mr. Oyekunle Oluwaremi.